top of page

 Between 2–4am, your body begins preparing for morning.

-Cortisol should slowly rise toward 4-6 am to help you wake refreshed.
+Cortisol should slowly rise around 4-6 am to help you wake refreshed.
 But in many people, it rises too early.

 When cortisol surges at 2–3am, you wake up — often with: